About the Situation

 By the Numbers

 Chad, considered one of the world’s poorest countries, has long been stifled by land-lock, high energy costs and a history of instability.
-According to the U.S. government, Chad relies heavily on foreign assistance for most investment projects.
-Eighty percent of Chad’s population lives below the poverty line.
+Available data is scarce in Chad, but the most recent figures show that well over half the population lives in poverty.

 How Islamic Relief is Helping